creativescala/case-study-gradient-descent/docs/numerical-differentiation.md

 ### Calculating the Gradient of the Loss Function

 Now we have a way to calculate the gradient of a function, we can calculate the gradient of the loss function.
-However, we need to get the loss function into a form that we can use with our `numericalDifferentiation` method.
+However, we need to get the loss function into a form that we can use with our `differentiate` method.
 In other words, we need to turn `loss`, a function of 3 parameters, into a function of a single parameter.
 (That single parameter would be `a`, as that's what we can vary to reduce the loss and hence what we want to calculate the derivate with respect to.)

 The secret to doing this is called *currying*, which is not the delicious dish you probably think of when you hear the word, but instead the idea that a function of two parameters can become a function of a single parameter returning another function of a single parameter.
 For example, if we have the function